-Emergency ascent in Indian Ocean as sub fills with smoke
+Sub makes rapid ascent in Indian Ocean; crew safe

-ALPHONSE ISLAND, Seychelles (AP) — A British scientist and her American pilot made an emergency ascent from 100 meters (328 feet) beneath the surface of the Indian Ocean on Tuesday after smoke filled the cockpit of their submersible.
+ALPHONSE ISLAND, Seychelles (AP) — Technicians investigating the cause of a subsea emergency in which a British scientist and her American pilot made a rapid ascent from 250 meters (820 feet) beneath the Indian Ocean on Tuesday now think it’s unlikely it was caused by an electrical fire, though they are yet to come to a conclusion.

-The pair with the British-led Nekton Mission investigating climate change off the Seychelles was safe and recovering on the mother ship.
-An electrical fire was being investigated.
+The pair with the British-led Nekton Mission investigating climate change off the Seychelles initiated the emergency procedure after an acrid smell of smoke seeped into the cockpit of their submersible.
+Neither was injured in the incident.

-The mission said it expected to be back in the water on Wednesday, adding that emergency procedures had worked well.
+Nekton Mission director Oliver Steeds said he hoped it would be back in the water on Wednesday, adding that emergency procedures had worked well.

 The sub was off Aldabra Island when pilot Robert Carmichael smelled smoke and immediately began to ascend.
-He told The Associated Press he quickly fitted breathing masks to his passenger and himself.
-He began an emergency rise to the surface as the oxygen indicator fell to zero.
+He told The Associated Press he quickly fitted breathing masks to his passenger, Molly Rivers, and himself.
+He began an emergency rise to the surface as the oxygen indicator fell to zero, though he added it might have been due to an instrument malfunction.

 “It’s the greatest fear: fire inside the cockpit.
 Your greatest fear.
 Where are you going to go?”
 Carmichael said.